wp-plugins/cms2cms-b2evolution-to-wp-migration/readme.txt

-﻿=== CMS2CMS b2evolution to WordPress Convertor  ===
+﻿=== CMS2CMS b2evolution to WordPress Converter  ===
 Contributors: cms2cms
-Tags: b2evolution to wordpress, b2evolution to wordpress mirgation, convert b2evolution to wordpress, migrate b2evolution to wordpress, b2evolution to wordpress converter
+Tags: b2evolution to wordpress, b2evolution to wordpress mirgation, convert b2evolution to wordpress, migrate b2evolution to wordpress
 Requires at least: 3.0.0
 Tested up to: 3.8
 Stable tag: 3.6.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you are about to convert your website from b2evolution to WordPress, this plugin will help you to make the data migration absolutely automatedly.
+If you are about to convert your website from b2evolution to WordPress, then this plugin will help you to make the migration process absolutely automatedly.

 == Description ==